WA9ONY/Adafruit-Feather/Kite-Altimeter/README.md

        <img width="640" height="360" src="/Images/KAdev.jpeg">
 </p>

-Above image is the development system for creating a kite altimeter.
+Above image is a early photo of the the development system for creating a kite altimeter.

 Software tools
 - Raspberry Pi 500 Rev 1.0 computer